jcmartins/proposal/design/4-agent-transport.md

 ### A note about concurrency

 First, and foremost, it should be understood (and the gorilla/websocket documentation makes this abundantly clear) that a `Conn` object cannot be used concurrently by multiple goroutines.
 This will cause a `panic()` and halt the calling goroutine.
-That's because each or these messages is effectively calling `Read()` and `Write()` directly on the underlying `net.Conn`.
-Since Websocket is a framed line protocol, you can understand how this would be fairly bad--because the websocket `Conn` object is responsible for ordering and assembling Websocket frames.
+Each of these messages is effectively calling `Read()` and `Write()` directly on the underlying `net.Conn`.
+The Websocket protocol is a framed protocol, and the websocket `Conn` object is responsible for ordering and assembling Websocket frames.
+Thus, concurrent access breaks any guarantees to consistent framing of messages across the transport.

 ### Reading

 Reading from the underlying net.Conn is handled by a [bufio.Reader](https://godoc.org/bufio#Reader).
 When calling `ReadMessage()` or `NextReader()`, the call will block indefinitely until the next message is received.
-There's not any way of getting around this that does not corrupt the state of the underlying connection.
+There's no way of getting around this that does not corrupt the state of the underlying connection.
 Eventually, the connection will be closed, and the read method should return an error.
 There might be a temptation to make a call to `SetReadDeadline()` for read attempts, allowing the call to return, this would be a mistake.
 The websocket `*Conn` does not handle this scenario well at all.

 ### Writing